 Enjoy a Los Angeles Chargers game in a luxury suite at the StubHub Center

-After spending the last 56 years in San Diego, the NFL’s Chargers have packed their bags and moved 2 hours north to Los Angeles, California.
-The move, not without controversy, will start a new chapter for Chargers football.
+After spending the last 56 years in San Diego, the NFL’s Chargers packed their bags and moved 2 hours north to Los Angeles, California.
+The move, not without controversy, has started a new chapter for Chargers football.
 The team actually originated in 1959 as an AFL team and played their first season in Los Angeles before moving to San Diego.
 Switching to the NFL in 1970, the Chargers became members of the AFC West and remain so to this day.

 An AFL powerhouse in their early years, the Chargers reached the AFL Championship game five times, winning it all in 1963.
 Since the merger, the Chargers have reached the playoffs 13 times, advancing to the Super Bowl in 1994 where they would lose to the San Francisco 49ers by a score of 49-26.

 In the more than 20 years since this Super Bowl, the Chargers have seen a number of star players and coaches try to help them achieve their goal of bringing a title home.
-This year, with their new home of Los Angeles, the Chargers have placed their franchise in the capable hands of a brand new head coach, Anthony Lynn.
-Coming from Buffalo, where he served as the Bills offensive coordinator and interim head coach last season, Lynn brings a ground and pound mentality to the team which is sure to frustrate the opposition.
-Primarily running the ball on the ground will open up the passing game for Philip Rivers when he does drop back to pass, all the while resting the defense so that they can pound the opposition when they finally take the field.
+Today, in their new home of Los Angeles, the Chargers franchise is in the capable hands of head coach, Anthony Lynn.
+Coming from Buffalo, where he served as the Bills offensive coordinator and interim head coach, Lynn brings a ground and pound mentality to the team which is frustrating to the opposition.
+Primarily running the ball on the ground opens up the passing game for Philip Rivers when he does drop back to pass, all the while resting the defense so that they can attack their opponent when they finally take the field.

 Never short on talent, this franchise has employed some great NFL players over the years.
 Among the most beloved players to don the white helmet with the lightning bolt on it are LaDainian Tomlinson, Junior Seau, Antonio Gates, Dan Fouts, Kellen Winslow, Lance Alworth, and Philip Rivers.
 Additional information about the illustrious history of the Los Angeles Chargers franchise can be found by clicking here.